 Makgeolli is truly known as the farmer’s drink or farmer’s wine.
 It is brewed in homes for centuries before the colonial government start licensing the manufacturing and tax insertion even for self-consumption and banned home production by 1934.

 1960’s most popularly consumed drink in South Korea lost its charm during the 1970s as companies started focusing on mass production over quality and the government banned the usage of rice in manufacturing makgeolli due to food shortage.
-Considering it cheap and old-fashioned companies then started producing makgeolli with wheat flour and corn which made the sweet elixir lose its quality slowly.
+Considering it as cheap and old-fashioned, companies then started producing makgeolli with wheat flour and corn which made the sweet elixir lose its quality slowly.

 In the modern times of the 21st century, Makgeolli revived in urban areas, especially among younger generations.
 The incredible health benefits of Takju;탁주 and being low in alcohol content earned this farmer’s drink (nongju;농주) extra points among the rise of the traditional cultures in recent times.

 The product still continues to be inexpensive and is often fused with fruits like mango and pineapple for fruity cocktails, ice, or with saida (the Korean lemon-lime flavored beverage) to make maksa; a type of cocktail and/or with honey to make kkul makgeolli.
 However expensive makgeolli is also being produced nowadays using traditional nuruk recipes free from artificial additives for people to indulge their taste in the true traditional wine.

 Makkori (Japanese name for makgeolli) is usually served chilled, in a pottery bowl with a spoon (ladle), or in recent times in a bottle.
 It is thoroughly mixed and shaken due to its tendency to accumulate sediments in the bottom leaving a pale liquid at the top.